Posts

 The slings and arrows of outrageous fortune

 We often hear about the importance of 'the Jewish vote' in US elections and its influence on America's Middle-East policy stance, but what does it actually mean in practice?
 'The Jewish vote' (loosely defined) constitutes around 2% of the US electorate but punches disproportionately above its weight due to its active engagement in the democratic process.
-This means all US politicians ignore its influence at their peril but, collectively, its vote has gone disproportionately to the Democratic Party for generations and the 2024 Presidential election looks set to be no exception.
+This means all US politicians ignore its influence at their peril but, collectively, its vote has gone substantially to the Democratic Party for generations and the 2024 Presidential election looks set to be no exception.
 It tends to be a more progressive voting cohort and the latest polls show some 68% of Jewish voters favouring Kamala Harris, with 25% planning to support Donald Trump.
 This broadly follows the long-established voting pattern and the growing conflict in Gaza, the West Bank and Lebanon, with the very real danger of a widening conflict in the region, seems not to have moved the dial.
-Or not yet
+Or not yet at le

 Withering hates